What are adaptogens and how do they work?

 WHAT ARE ADAPTOGENS?

-You can use adaptogens in teas, tinctures, supplement form, or in powder form with food.
-For example, medicinal mushrooms are a class of adaptogens that I love using in chocolate smoothies because of the malty and earthy flavor – they taste delicious and add those health benefits.
+You can use adaptogens in teas, tinctures, in supplement form, or in powder form with food.
+For example, medicinal mushrooms are a class of adaptogens that I love using in chocolate smoothies because of the malty and earthy flavor.
+They taste delicious and have adaptogen’s health benefits of fighting inflammation.

-Dosages for adaptogens depend on your individual health, frequency of use, and if you’re taking medications be careful as many of these pose herb-medicine interactions.
+Dosages for adaptogens depend on your individual health, frequency of use, and if you’re taking medications.
+If you take prescription medication, be careful as many adaptogens pose herb-medicine interactions so always consult with your doctor prior.
 Also if you’re pregnant, be very careful and speak with your doctor before taking adaptogens.
 Above all, work closely with your physician or your dietitian nutritionist to get a specific amount and to see if using these are right for your health – that’s what I’m here for!

 TRY THESE RECIPES THAT USE ADAPTOGENS: